-Give us the elevator pitch on what you do Well, it’s always hard to define what we do in a few words, but we take this as a good thing.
+Well, it's always hard to define what we do in a few words, but we take this as a good thing.
 We work on creativity, of course we could put ourselves in between walls and say, ok, so we work on advertising, we shoot videos and spots, we design, we do motion graphics, we write our own stories, we love stories, and we always try to reach for the concept that fits the goal.
-We’re not an agency and we’re not a production company but everyone labels us as these two kinds of companies.
-We don’t know, we’re open to do a lot of things: so at the end it’s better to just say that we are Codea Studio, whatever it means.
+We're not an agency and we're not a production company but everyone labels us as these two kinds of companies.
+We don't know, we're open to do a lot of things: so at the end it's better to just say that we are Codea Studio, whatever it means.

-Tell us about any collaborations you have been working on / side projects We would like to introduce you a project that one of our partners, Alex, launched with Cris this year at OFFF Barcelona called “EEEEEEEEEE Disposable Cameras.”
+We would like to introduce you a project that one of our partners, Alex, launched with Cris this year at OFFF Barcelona called "EEEEEEEEEE Disposable Cameras."
 It’s a project based on creating limited edition disposable cameras designed by different artists and illsutrators around the globe.
 The idea is to bring back film photography on it’s more straight forward format.

 Values stand for informality and fun as opposed to the professionalism and seriousness found in high-end cameras.
 We're turning a disposable into a collectable with a design value.
 We see disposable cameras submissive and intuitive with a unique aestethic - Find the beauty in light leaks, out of focus pictures and fingers on the lens.
 We’ve collaborated with Venyason, Grain Supply Co., Pebeand with more artists to come!

-What advice would you give students starting out?
 To make mistakes.
-Nick Cave said it perfectly: “it’s better to act on a bad idea than not to act at all”.
+Nick Cave said it perfectly: "it's better to act on a bad idea than not to act at all".
 It sums it up.
-It’s part of our jobs, of creativity: there’s so many ideas that you end up not doing, but it’s because we try to have a lot of them, to follow them, that at the end some of them become a reality.
-And this is it: ideas that become something, that are worth our time and other’s.
+It's part of our jobs, of creativity: there's so many ideas that you end up not doing, but it's because we try to have a lot of them, to follow them, that at the end some of them become a reality.
+And this is it: ideas that become something, that are worth our time and other's.

 So yeah, we would recommend students to jump off a cliff.
 And try flying.

-What’s the big goal in the next five years?
 To consolidate a style based on the absence of style.
 We explain it.
-There’s always like the kind of work that is hitting, the trendy way of designing, creating and everything.
+There's always like the kind of work that is hitting, the trendy way of designing, creating and everything.
 And it is ok; we sometimes follow these unwritten rules.
 But at the same time we search for originality and personality, in all terms: what we do, how we do it and why we do it.
 So a dream would be to have a style, but in so many different ways of doing it, that it would seem different every time.